 Composition of Sesame oil

-There are many varieties of sesame viz. black, white, brown etc. So the sesame oil composition differs depending on variety, size, origin, colour of seed.
+There are many varieties of sesame viz. black, white, brown, etc. So the sesame oil composition differs depending on variety, size, origin, color of seed.

 This oil has less than 20% saturated fatty acid, mainly palmitic (7.9-12%) and stearic (4.8-6.1%) acids.
 Oleic acid (35-50%) and linoleic acid (35-50%) constitute more than 80% of the total fatty acids in sesame oil.

 Nutritional Value per 100 gm

 |Vitamin E||1.40 mg (9%)|

 |Vitamin K||13.6 µg (13%)|

 Health benefits of Til Taila or Sesame oil

 In Ayurveda, Til or sesame oil is considered best among all vegetable oils.
 For the medicinal purpose black til oil is mainly recommended.
 Good quality sesame oil can be used both internally and externally.
 It is one of the best oil that can be applied on Vata Vyadhis such as arthritis, rheumatism, joint swelling and similar conditions.
 Its internal use is great for improving health, iron level, controlling cholesterol, managing heart diseases, and improving strength.
 As per Ayurveda, it is bitter (Rasa: tiktha), heavy, oily, easily penetrable (Guna: guru, snigdha, sookshma), hot (Virya: ushna), digestive and gives strength.
 Sesame oil decreases vata and increases pitta.
 It gives strength, nutrition, intelligence, digestive power, helps the skin, detoxifies uterus, and has an antioxidantproperties.

 - This oil can be used for salad dressing, cooking and massaging.
 Its external massage is good for the skin. hair and joints.